The plugin allows you to integrate your display calibration directly into a Unity Application.

 CalibIndex: Assign the Index according to your VIOSO calibration.

-- Add your Pivot Point coordinates by editing the highlighted X,Y,Z parameters of the base matrix as shown below:
+- Add your Pivot Point coordinates for a moving platform by editing the highlighted X,Y,Z parameters of the base matrix as shown below:

 Base = [1000, 0, 0,0; 0, 1000, 0, 0; 0, 0, -1000, 0; X, Y, Z, 1]